September 14, 2018

-The Stack House, built high in the hills of the Mount Washington neighborhood, could provide an innovative architectural model for navigating L.A.’s strict building and zoning codes.
+The Stack House, built in the hills of the Mount Washington, could provide an architectural model for navigating L.A.’s strict building and zoning codes.

 While efforts to build on Los Angeles’s daunting yet picturesque slopes have yielded remarkable results, most structures are far more mundane than John Lautner’s Chemosphere and Pierre Koenig’s Stahl House.